freeide/Vulns/README.md

 # Bugs
-Recent public bugs disclosed to vendors
+some public bugs disclosed to vendors